johanns/sha3/README.md

 - Full support for all SHA-3 variants (224, 256, 384, and 512 bits)
 - Support for SHAKE128 and SHAKE256 extendable-output functions (XOFs)
+- Support for cSHAKE128 and cSHAKE256 extendable-output functions (XOFs) with domain separation and personalization
 - Support for KMAC (Keccak Message Authentication Code)
 - Native C implementation for high performance
 - Simple, Ruby-friendly API that follows Ruby's standard Digest interface